GAM-team/GAM/docs/GamUpdates.md

 will show the user's display name as the API doesn't return the user's email address.

 Updated support for `Folders with limited access`; this is a work in progress.

-Windows builds now use PyInstaller's onedir config for improved performance.
-You may notice a lib folder now exists underneath the GAM install path.
-GAM commands should start significantly faster.

 ### 7.00.11